-Whether you prefer baking or just plain slicing ‘em, apples are back in season and Washington State’s U-pick orchards are open for business.
-We’ve rounded up 10 orchards near (and not-so-near) Seattle that offer pick-your-own apples, and a handful more that host tours and festivals to celebrate the harvest.
-So, grab your bushel bags and your lil’ pickers and read on for our picks.
+Whether you prefer baking or just plain slicing ‘em, apples are back in season and Washington State’s u-pick orchards are beginning to open for business.
+We’ve rounded up 10 orchards near (and not-so-near) Seattle that offer pick-your-own apples and a handful more that host tours and festivals to celebrate the harvest.
+Grab your bushel bags and read on for our picks.

 Apple Creek Orchard

-As of October 3, 2014 Apple Creek Orchard is open daily from 10 a.m. to 4:30 p.m. for pick-your-own Jonagold, Mutsu and Snowsweet apples for $15 a bushel.
+Starting the first week of October, Apple Creek Orchard will be open daily from 10 a.m. to 4:30 p.m. for pick-your-own Jonagold, Mutsu and Snowsweet apples for $15 per 5 gallon bucket or $.75/pound for Jonagold apples.
 The farm provides buckets and carts, but remember to bring boxes to transport the fruit of your labors home.

 Jones Creek Farms